studiomohawk/IIT/readme.markdown

 IIT is my version of boilerplate/bootstrap.
 This repo will always be beta since I will constantly tweak.
 As Kirby Ferguson of [Everthing is a Remix](http://www.everythingisaremix.info/) brilliantly put it:
 "Copy, transform and combine.
 It’s who we are, it’s how we live, and of course, it’s how we create.
 Our new ideas evolve from the old ones."

+## Caution

+This is a personal project so DO NOT think it will work as it is.
+If you do want to use it on your project, use it with caution.
+I do believe I know what I am doing.
+But we all know that we don't know anything for sure.
+We're just faking it.